 Getting rid of Corporate Money in our Political System

 Solomon believes that the corrupting influence of money is a major part of why no progress is being made in the halls of Congress.
-As such, Solomon is refusing to take any Corporate PAC money so that he will have to answer wholly and solely to his constituents, and no corporate entities.
-The inordinate influence of corporations in politics is showcased in a Princeton study which states that “ preferences of the average American appear to have only a minuscule, near-zero, statistically non-significant impact upon public policy.”
+As such, Solomon is refusing to take any Corporate PAC money so that he will have to answer wholly and solely to his constituents, not corporate entities.
+The influence of corporations in politics is showcased in a Princeton study which states “preferences of the average American appear to have only a minuscule, near-zero, statistically non-significant impact upon public policy.”
 We must fight to reclaim our Democracy and keep it one of the people, by the people, and for the people - not the corporations.

 The Citizens United court ruling opened the door for corporations to heavily influence politics by allowing them to spend an unlimited amount of money advocating for the candidates they support.
 If elected, Solomon will support a constitutional amendment to overturn Citizens United and keep corporate money out of politics.